 Short-term portfolios' interest rate risk is analyzed using the weighted average maturity to next reset.
 Weighted average maturity is the maturity of each position in a portfolio weighted by the dollar value of the position to compute an average maturity for the portfolio as a whole.
-This measure indicates a portfolio's to interest rate changes.
+This measure indicates a portfolio's sensitivity to interest rate changes: a longer weighted average maturity implies greater volatility in response to interest rate changes.